Warranty, Support, and How We Help After Delivery

 If the issue appears to be warranty-related, we contact the manufacturer’s warranty department on your behalf and submit the claim.

-Once the claim is approved:
+Once approved:

 • A warranty reference or claim number is issued